-As a small business owner, you might be wondering how to find the best bank for your small business checking needs.
+As a small business owner, you might be wondering how to find the best small business checking account for your needs.
 To help you, we put together the following post with everything you need to know about small business checking.

-Here at BlueVine, we’ve heard from thousands of small business owners—from sole proprietors to fast-growing SMBs to startups and everyone in between—about what’s most important for their business checking needs.
-Through customer interviews and surveys, we discovered what business owners like you want, need, and expect from a business checking account.
-From there, we built our BlueVine business checking solution from the ground up.
+Here at Bluevine, we’ve heard from thousands of small business owners—from sole proprietors to startups to fast-growing SMBs and everyone in between—about what’s most important for their business checking needs.
+Through customer interviews and surveys, we discovered what business owners like you want, need, and expect from a checking account.
+From there, we built our Bluevine Business Checking solution from the ground up.

 Here’s a summary of what we learned about your needs and preferences:

 - No fees.
 58% of small businesses rank “no fees” as the top benefit of a business checking account.

 - Interest.
 Small businesses also prioritize annual percentage yield (APY), so they can make money from their existing balances.

 - Customer service.
 Business owners want a bank that will provide dedicated support and guidance as well as simple communication options, like texting, email, chat, and phone (with an actual human, not a robot answering service).